 To be clear, this website primarily serves as a "Who's Who" among those of Korean ancestry.
 In other words, I only endeavor to introduce you to these important events and figures, and further invite you to explore more about them on your own - there are no book reports, thesis papers, or political or social commentary on this website.

 Lastly, please always be reminded that the Koreans being introduced here were, or are, always in motion.
-They are great examples of Newton's First Law.
 May we always stay in motion to challenge, contribute and to achieve.

 Bulletin Board (Updates / Additions / Highlights)

-June 15, 2019 - We have added Meroe Park, a former CIA Executive, to the Korean-Americans Chapter.
+April 15, 2022 - We have added Cho Seong-Jin (조성진), a world-class pianist, to the Modern Historical Figures Chapter.

-August 15, 2016 - This website was officially launched/published on this date in recognition of Korea's Liberation Day (see our Chapter on Pivotal Historic Events).
+August 15, 2016 - This website was officially launched/published on this date in recognition of Korea's Liberation Day (see our Chapter on Pivotal Historic Events & Distinctions).